1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

 x.domain(d3.extent(data.map(getSepalLength)));
 ```

-This make the the meat of our code more concise, but requires repetitive boilerplate code and mentally keep tracking of the names of each of the field accessors.
+This makes the meat of our code more concise, but requires repetitive boilerplate code and mentally keeping track of the names of each of the field accessors.
 If we need to access another field, we have to create another accessor function first.
 Instead of manually making each accessor function, we can create a function that creates accessor functions:
 ```javascript
 var ƒ = function(field){
 	return function(object){